-"My three kids know that when they look under the tree on Christmas morning, there will be some boxes that simply have photos inside.
+"When my three kids look under the tree on Christmas morning, there are always some boxes that simply have photos inside.
 These are the presents I bought for children in foster care in lieu of an extra gift or two for them," says Reindl.
 "My kids love this tradition just as much as I do."

-Her 8th grade son, Jack, will discover that a box of art supplies, pajamas and a robe, a copy of "The Polar Express," and lots of drawing paper were purchased for an 8-year-old boy.
-Her daughter Amanda, a WCU junior, will be getting photos of onesies, sippy cups, toys and a night light, all intended for a one-year-old boy.
-And her oldest daughter, Lindsay, who graduated from WCU in May, will be the happy recipient of photos of toddler clothing, socks, diapers and toys, which are going to a 17-month-old boy.
+Her 8th grade son, Jack, discovered that art supplies, pajamas and a robe, a copy of "The Polar Express," and plenty of drawing paper were purchased for an 8-year-old boy.
+Her daughter Amanda, a WCU junior, received photos of onesies, sippy cups, toys and a night light, all intended for a one-year-old boy.
+And her oldest daughter, Lindsay, who graduated from WCU in May, was the the happy recipient of photos of toddler clothing, socks, diapers and toys, which went to a 17-month-old boy.